 Here is a list of some of the major airlines and links with their policies regarding portable oxygen concentrators:

+Contact one of our sales staff or refer to your manual if you have additional questions.
 During the hot summer months, cars can get well over 100 degrees Fahrenheit inside.
 It is not recommended that you leave your unit in a hot car when not in use.
 Many of the portable oxygen concentrators have sensitive technology that could be damaged by being exposed to intense heat for a prolonged period of time.

 Traveling By Cruise Ship